cjclements/odin-recipes/README.md

 This is a website with recipes.

-I will be demonstrating HTML and CSS to build a raw static website.
+I will be demonstrating HTML and CSS to build a raw static website.to